 Residence Hall Room and Board Refund.
 Room charges not refunded except as part of a medical withdrawal (see above).
-Board charges will be refunded on a prorated per diem basis throughout the semester regardless of the reason for withdrawal.
-The board refund is calculated beginning the day the residence hall room is totally vacated.
+Board charges will be refunded based on usage throughout the semester regardless of the reason for withdrawal.

 Note of Explanation.
 Federal law specifies how to determine the amount of federal assistance to be retained by a student who withdraws during a semester.
 DePauw's refund policy treats all students the same regardless of whether they have federal funds as a part of their financial aid package.
 The law is very precise and complex.
 Students who withdraw from classes should consult with the Financial Aid or Cash Receipts Offices for full information about refund policies.
 Full information is also available upon request or at the Financial Aid website.
 Appeals.
 Special exceptions to the above policies should be directed to: Associate Vice President for Finance and Administration, DePauw University, 313 S. Locust Street, P.O.
 Box 37, Greencastle, IN 46135-0037.